exporterdream/supernatural-ontology-taxonomy/paper/abstract-en.md

 **Suggested Citation**:

-> [Your Name].
+> Tian Zihan.
 (2026). *Supernatural Ontology Taxonomy: The Bi-Axial Model of Source and Dimension*.
 Version 1.0.
-Retrieved from https://github.com/[your-username]/supernatural-ontology-taxonomy
+Retrieved from https://github.com/exporterdream/supernatural-ontology-taxonomy

 **DOI**: [To be assigned upon SSRN submission]